-However, most computers made in the past four years boot Windows 10 too quickly to listen for a key press at startup.
-To access your BIOS on a Windows 10 PC, you must follow these steps.
+However, most computers made in the past four years boot Windows 10 far too quickly to listen for a keypress at startup.
+To access your BIOS on a Windows 10 machine, you must follow these steps.

 3. Select Recovery from the left menu.

 4. Click Restart Now under Advanced startup.
-The comptuer will reboot to a special menu.
+The computer will reboot to a special menu.

 5. Click Troubleshoot.

 7. Select UEFI Firmware Settings.
 If you don't see this icon, then press Startup Settings instead.
 When your PC is restarting, tap F1 (or F2) to access the BIOS.